ike9000e/Xinput-Modkey/readme.md

 		* Fix for dedzones implementation used with bEnforceAPIDeadzones=1.
 		  Application recieves own values, rather than mixed with internal logic.
 		* More precise mouse movement emulation.
 Possibly sub-pixel precision.
-		* Ability to turn-off file logging, bNoLogFile=1.
+		* Ability to turn-off file logging, bNoLogFile=1 (NOTE: removed in later version).
 		* Ability to enable Xinput for applications that doesn't use Xinput at all (bXiEnabled=1 in "s_internal_xinput" section).